CheckPointSW/terraform-provider-checkpoint/website/docs/r/checkpoint_management_cme_gw_configurations_gcp.html.markdown

     * `threat_emulation` - (Required) Threat Emulation blade.
     * `url_filtering` - (Required) URL Filtering blade.
     * `vpn` - (Required) VPN blade.
-* `repository_gateway_scripts` - (Optional) List of objects that each contains name/UID of a script that exists in the scripts repository on the Management server.
-Supports the following:
+* `repository_gateway_scripts` - (Optional) List of objects that each contain the name/UID of a script that exists in the scripts repository on the Management server.
+Supports these parameters:
     * `name` - (Required) The name of the script.
     * `parameters` - (Optional) The parameters to pass to the script.
-* `send_logs_to_server` - (Optional) Comma separated list of Primary Log Servers names to which logs are sent.
-Defined Log Server will act as Log and Alert Servers.
-Must be defined as part of Log Servers parameters.
+* `send_logs_to_server` - (Optional) Comma-separated list of Primary Log Servers names to which logs are sent.
+  Configured Log Servers act as Log and Alert Servers.
+Must be defined as a part of Log Servers parameters.
-* `send_logs_to_backup_server` - (Optional) Comma separated list of Backup Log Servers names to which logs are sent in case Primary Log Servers are unavailable.
+* `send_logs_to_backup_server` - (Optional) Comma-separated list of Backup Log Servers names to which logs are sent if the Primary Log Servers are unavailable.
-* `send_alerts_to_server` - (Optional) Comma separated list of Alert Log Servers names to which alerts are sent.
+* `send_alerts_to_server` - (Optional) Comma-separated list of Alert Log Servers names to which alerts are sent.